The three candles of episode 30. <- Previous • Next -> Backlash against the First Seduction.

 I’ve changed my mind repeatedly about how the date was set up.
 I think I finally have it—but time will tell whether I change my mind again!

 Utena chose the date dress.
 How does Akio trick her into deciding to wear a sexy dress?
 He uses an approach-withdrawal maneuver.
 After her corruption in episode 30, she knows she desires Akio; that is the approach step.
 But in the intervening episodes 31 and 32, he withdrew from her, and paid attention to Nanami, making Utena jealous.
-Utena wants to attract him to restore their closeness.
+Utena wants to attract him to restore their closeness—she wears lipstick to attract him.
 Inviting her on the date is the re-approach step of the maneuver.

 Listening to Utena’s voice in the preview of the previous episode convinced me.
 Akio wants her to believe that Anthy approves of her dating Akio.
 When Anthy asks her to deliver roses to Akio, Utena answers “OK, but...” meaning “I don’t know why you’re asking, but I’m good for it.”
 Her voice is girlish.